The Decision Journal

 Category ChipWhen to UseWhat It Tags

-💬 Someone Recommended ItTip, forum post, newsletter, concall mention, influencer pickExternal recommendation that triggered research or buy
+💬 Someone recommended itTip, forum post, newsletter, concall mention, influencer pickExternal recommendation that triggered research or buy

 The “Someone Recommended It” chip is the most important one to use honestly.
 Many investors follow tips but categorise them mentally as “my own research” because they did some secondary research after hearing the tip.
 Using this chip accurately lets the Pattern Analysis section reveal your win rate on externally sourced ideas vs self-generated ones.